 The undigestible fibers in many fruits and vegetables actually serve as food for our gut bacteria.
 These prebiotic fibers help to increase the numbers of beneficial bacteria in your gut.

 Keeping high levels of good gut bugs helps to reduce your chances of bacterial overgrowths or imbalances that are often common with hormonal birth control.

-Using a high quality probiotic, like this one, is also another great way to boost the health of your microbiome.
+Using a high quality probiotic (get 15% off my favorite with the code NINJA15) is also another great way to boost the health of your microbiome.
 Probiotics can be especially helpful to counteract the potential negative effects of hormonal birth control on the microbiome.

 So, just because you’re using hormonal birth control, or have in the past, doesn’t mean that you’re doomed to have poor microbiome health.
 Focusing on eating gut health-promoting and using a probiotic can do wonders to help support healthy gut bugs.

 Birth Control, Gut Health Connection #2: Increased Inflammation

 Hormonal birth control and inflammation go hand-in-hand.
 And inflammation, especially in the gut, is never a good thing.